fbpx

 Plants accustomed to dry soil for long periods, particularly succulents and tough shrubs, are replacing thirsty annuals and perennials that require tons of maintenance to flower and look their best.
 Here are 30+ drought-tolerant flowering plants for dry gardens.

-More gardeners are also investing in water-saving systems like rainwater tanks and reusing greywater from their homes to water the garden, especially helpful in periods of limited rainfall.
+More gardeners are also investing in water-saving systems like rainwater tanks and reusing greywater from their homes to water the garden, which is especially helpful in periods of limited rainfall.

 Pollinator garden